 The largest artillery caliber in the USSR.
 The biggest guns

-According to one of the specialties I received, I am an artilleryman, a platoon commander self-propelled guns-howitzers 2S3M "Acacia", so the topic of artillery is close to me.
+In one of the specialties I received, I am an artilleryman, platoon commander self-propelled guns-howitzers 2S3M “Acacia”, so the topic of artillery is close to me.

-Surely many of you do not know the differences between a gun, self-propelled guns, howitzer and mortar, so first I will tell you a little.
+Surely many of you do not know the differences between a cannon, self-propelled gun, howitzer and mortar, so first I will tell you a little.

 So,

-A gunartillery piece, shooting along a flat trajectory.
-It features a large elongation of the barrel against mortars and howitzers (40-80 calibers) and a lower angle of elevation of the barrel.
+A gunartillery piece, firing along a flat trajectory.
+It is distinguished by a large barrel elongation against mortars and howitzers (40-80 calibers) and a smaller barrel elevation angle.

-Howitzer- an artillery gun firing along a hinged trajectory, i.e. from closed firing positions.
+Howitzer– an artillery gun that fires along a hinged trajectory, i.e. from closed firing positions.
 The conditional boundary between a howitzer and a cannon barrel is considered to be its length of 40 calibers.

-Mortar- an artillery gun with a short barrel (less than 15 calibers) for mounted shooting.
-Designed to destroy enemy equipment and manpower hidden behind walls and trenches by firing along a hinged trajectory.
+Mortar– an artillery gun with a short barrel (less than 15 calibers) for mounted shooting.
+Designed to destroy enemy equipment and manpower hidden behind walls and trenches by firing along an overhead trajectory.

-ACS– self-propelled artillery mount, without reference to the type of weapon, can be equipped different type artillery system - cannon (SU-100), or howitzer (ISU-152).
+self-propelled guns– self-propelled artillery installation, without reference to the type of weapon, can be equipped different types artillery system - cannon (SU-100), or howitzer (ISU-152).

-Video to present the power of 2S3M “Acacia”, of course, this is not 2S19 “MSTA”, but still capable of firing tactical nuclear charges.
+Video to present the power of the 2S3M “Akatsiya”, of course, it is not the 2S19 “MSTA”, but is still capable of firing tactical nuclear charges.

 1 Mortar Little David (Little David) 914 mm